lambdaclass/concrete/ROADMAP.md

     decision record states whether the approach actually shrinks the TCB, merely duplicates it, or creates a second source of truth.
 Pull forward only if a real pass can be checked without weakening the no-second-truth-source rule.
+16. Research Datalog-style / stratified relational facts only when `CompilerDB` has real consumers.

+    Future `CompilerDB` facts — pass-agreement edges, borrow conflicts, E0293 container exclusions, provenance edges, dependency/invalidation, package
+    evidence, and proof/evidence queries — are naturally relational.
+A Datalog-like or stratified-facts model is a good design reference for that
+    layer: derived facts are explicit, dependency edges are queryable, cycles and invalidation have a discipline, and audit/report views can ask relational questions without reparsing prose.

+    Park this with the DB.
+Do not build a Datalog engine, query language, or Salsa-like database now.
+The trigger is a real `CompilerDB` consumer whose facts are awkward as hand-written maps/joins.
+The first investigation should compare a small stratified internal rule layer against ordinary typed Lean functions over `CompilerDB`, and it must keep the user language unchanged: no user-facing logic language, no implicit effects, and no hidden second truth source.

+    Done when a design note demonstrates one concrete relation family (for example provenance invalidation or package evidence queries), includes an acyclicity/stratification story, shows replayable derived-fact output, and rejects a cyclic or stale derived fact.
+Until then, this remains a future reference, not Phase 6.5 work.
-16. Add the Phase 20 validation artifact: one pressure-test sketch, expected report, and decision record for every research-gated extension (concurrency, atomics/memory model, typestate, arena allocation, WCET, binary-format DSLs, hardware capability mapping, Miri-style interpreter, sized evaluator, persistent rewrite state, row effects, generational dynamic fallback, and compiler self-verification).
+17. Add the Phase 20 validation artifact: one pressure-test sketch, expected report, and decision record for every research-gated extension (concurrency, atomics/memory model, typestate, arena allocation, WCET, binary-format DSLs, hardware capability mapping, Miri-style interpreter, sized evaluator, persistent rewrite state, row effects, generational dynamic fallback, compiler self-verification, and Datalog-style relational facts).
 No research item graduates unless its forcing example, report shape, evidence class, and rejection or pull-forward criteria are recorded.